psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/notebook_setup.md

 ## Launch the `jupyter lab` application

-Navigate to the `notebooks` subdirectory of the `intro-napari-workshop` directory you just downloaded.
+Navigate to the `napari-workshops` subdirectory of the `i2k2024_napari_workshops` directory you just downloaded.

 ```
-cd <path to intro-napari-workshop>/notebooks
+cd <path to i2k2024_napari_workshops>/napari-workshops
 ```

 Remember to activate the `napari-workshop` conda environment if you haven't already.